tyler-lemke/Get-Your-First-Dev-Job/README.md

 # Get Your First Dev Job in 6-12 Months (Even if you have Struggled)

+Note: This is a work in progress and I am trying to get ideas about where to take it.
+Here are my ideas so far:
+- Turn Key 26 week schedule with step by step goals laid out for landing a job
+- Creating a site that helps you customize your own plan
+- A large list of what to avoid and what to do along with some guides that lets you put together your own plan
+- A group that works on this career stuff together
+- Collecting stories from other developers about how they landed roles kind of in the realm of a https://rejected.us/

 ## Who is this for?

 - You have, or will have 500-1000 hrs of deliberate practice programming by the time you interview